University of Iowa Athletics

 Bio

 Gatens was a four-year starter for the Hawkeyes from 2009-12.
-His final two seasons were McCaffery’s first two as Iowa’s head coach.
+His final two seasons were head coach Fran McCaffery’s first two as Iowa’s head coach.
 As a senior, Gatens and the Hawkeyes won seven more games than the previous year and advanced to postseason play (NIT Second Round) for the first time under McCaffery and the first time as a program in six seasons.

-Gatens returns home as an assistant coach after spending the past four seasons (2019-22) on Drake’s coaching staff.
+Gatens returned home after spending four seasons (2019-22) on Drake’s coaching staff.
 He served as director of operations his first two years before being elevated to an assistant coach the last two seasons.

 Following his Hawkeye career, Gatens played professionally in France, Spain, Turkey and Ukraine.
 He returned to the United States to play for the Iowa Energy in the NBA Development League, but he suffered a torn ACL just five quarters into the 2016-17 season, ending his playing career.

-Gatens was named Iowa’s ‘Mr. Basketball’ and the state’s Gatorade Player of the Year as a senior at Iowa City High School.
+Gatens was named Iowa’s “Mr. Basketball” and the state’s Gatorade Player of the Year as a senior at Iowa City High School.
 He led his squad to a 4A state title as a senior in 2008 and holds the City High record for career scoring.